LLEMA: Evolutionary Search with LLMs for Multi-Objective Materials Discovery: Acknowledgements

 \section{Acknowledgements}

-This research was partially supported by the U.S. National Science Foundation (NSF) under Grant No. 2416728.
+This research was partially supported by the U.S. National Science Foundation (NSF) under Grant No. 2416728 and Autodesk Research.
+The authors thank Modal for providing computational resources that supported the hosting and implementation of the models used in this study.
 Saaketh Desai is supported in part by the Center for Integrated Nanotechnologies, an Office of Science user facility operated for the U.S. Department of Energy.
 This article has been authored by an employee of National Technology \& Engineering Solutions of Sandia, LLC under Contract No. DE-NA0003525 with the U.S. Department of Energy (DOE).
-The employee owns all right, title, and interest in and to the article and is solely responsible for its contents.
-The United States Government retains and the publisher, by accepting the article for publication, acknowledges that the United States Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this article or allow others to do so, for United States Government purposes.
+The employee owns all rights, title, and interest in and to the article and is solely responsible for its contents.
+The United States Government retains, and the publisher, by accepting the article for publication, acknowledges that the United States Government retains a non-exclusive, paid-up, irrevocable, worldwide license to publish or reproduce the published form of this article or allow others to do so, for United States Government purposes.
 The DOE will provide public access to these results of federally sponsored research in accordance with the DOE Public Access Plan.